eyalzh/react-headless-chatbox/README.md

 ## Example:

-The following example uses tailwind to style the chatbox.
+The following code uses tailwind to style the chatbox, as shown in the example above.

 ```jsx
 import { useState } from "react";